ibm-cloud-docs/openshift/openshift_integrations.md

   <dd>[Razee ![External link icon](../icons/launch-glyph.svg "External link icon")](https://razee.io/) is an open-source project that automates and manages the deployment of Kubernetes resources across clusters, environments, and cloud providers, and helps you to visualize deployment information for your resources so that you can monitor the rollout process and find deployment issues more quickly.
 For more information about Razee and how to set up Razee in your cluster to automate your deployment process, see the [Razee documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/razee-io/Razee).</dd>

   <dt>{{site.data.keyword.mon_full_notm}}</dt>
-  <dd>Gain operational visibility into the performance and health of your apps by deploying Sysdig as a third-party service to your worker nodes to forward metrics to {{site.data.keyword.monitoringlong}}.
+  <dd>Gain operational visibility into the performance and health of your apps by deploying Sysdig as a third-party service to your worker nodes to forward metrics to {{site.data.keyword.mon_full}}.
 For more information, see the following docs.<ul>
     <li>[About the Sysdig partnership](/docs/containers?topic=containers-service-partners#sydig-partner).</li>
     <li>[Setting up Sysdig in an OpenShift cluster](/docs/openshift?topic=openshift-openshift_health#openshift_sysdig).</li>
     <li>[Tutorial: Analyzing metrics for an app that is deployed in a Kubernetes cluster](/docs/services/Monitoring-with-Sysdig/tutorials?topic=Sysdig-kubernetes_cluster#kubernetes_cluster).</li></ul></dd>